 - When a Woman Ascends the Stairs – Naruse’s 1960 drama starring Hideko Takamine as a widow turned Ginza bar hostess.

-- Onibaba – period horror from Kaneto Shindo in which a mother and daughter survive by murdering samurai and selling their armour.
+- Onibaba – period horror from Kaneto Shindo in which a mother and her daughter-in-law survive by murdering samurai and selling their armour.
+Review.

 - Kwaidan – horror anthology from Masaki Kobayashi featuring adaptations of classic Japanese folktales.